Important Update from Mayor Dana Ralph

-- Our buildings are locked at all times.
+- Our buildings are locked at all times –CLOSED TO THE PUBLIC

-- We continue to issue permits and conduct some inspections because the governor’s order allows some construction activities to continue.
+- We continue to issue permits and conduct inspections.

 - Most office-based employees are working from home.

-- Employees who are assigned to work from home will be paid as if they had come into the office; employees who aren’t assigned to work from home will need to take vacation to remain at home.
+- Employees who are assigned to work from home are paid as if they had come into the office; employees who are assigned to work in the office need to take vacation to remain at home.

-- Please remember to limit video streaming because we’re running out of internet bandwidth.
+- Please remember to limit video streaming when working from home to save internet bandwidth.

 - We confirmed with the governor that local governments have discretion to define which of their employees are essential.